 - 2 egg yolks room temperature

-- 1 tbsp apple cider vinegar or white wine vinegar, up to 1.5 tbsp
+- 1 tablespoon apple cider vinegar or white wine vinegar, up to 1.5 tbsp

-- 1 tbsp lemon juice or 2 tbsp, to taste
+- 1 tablespoon lemon juice or 2 tbsp, to taste

 - cracked black pepper optional

 - Place the egg yolks, dijon mustard and apple cider vinegar in the small bowl of a food processor.